 J.C.
 Penney to close 13 to 14 percent of stores

+Shoppers visit a J.C.
+Penney store in New York.
 J.C.
-Penney said Friday that it will be closing anywhere from 130 to 140 stores as well as two distribution centers over the next several months as it aims to improve profitability in the era of online shopping.
-The closures represent about 13 percent to 14 percent of the department store operator's current store count, and less than 5 percent of total annual sales.
+Penney said Friday that it will be closing anywhere from 130 to 140 stores over the next several months as it aims to improve profitability in the era of online shopping.

 Add your comments below